veleminf/AutoAdal-5man/README.md

 - **Shout Buffs**: Reapplied when less than 9 minutes remaining
 - **Quest Buffs**: Reapplied when less than 15 minutes remaining

-## 📋 Buff Priority System

-When you Shift + Right-Click, buffs are applied in this order:

-1. **Class Buffs First** - If you're missing any class buff (Prayer of Fortitude, Greater Blessing of Kings, Gift of the Wild, and more...)
-2. **Shout Buffs Second** - If you're missing your configured shout buff
-3. **Blood Pact Third** - If you're missing Blood Pact
-4. **Quest Handling Last** - Processes any enabled quest buffs

 ## 💬 Smart Tooltips

 When you hover over buff NPCs, AutoAdal displays intelligent tooltips that show: